final-form/react-final-form/README.md

 [See the 🏁 Final Form docs on `validateFields`](https://github.com/final-form/final-form#validatefields-string).

+⚠️ IMPORTANT ⚠️ – By default, in order to allow inline `[]` syntax, the field will not rerender if you change your `validateFields` prop changes.
+If you need your field to rerender with a new `validateFields` setting, you will need to update another prop on the `Field`, such as `key`.

 #### `value?: any`

 **This is only used for checkboxes and radio buttons!**